pkali/Avery_Breakout/README.md

 With DOS, the game tries to load `LEVELnnn.DAT` file, starting from `LEVEL001.DAT` from the current directory.

-The levels can be edited on Atari with the enclosed `ED.COM` editor or a PC (end line characters can be CR, LF, CRFL or ATASCII EOL).
+The levels can be edited on Atari with the enclosed `ED.COM` editor or a PC (end line characters can be LF, CRFL or ATASCII EOL).

 ### Level file format:
 line 1: number of balls to be hit for the level to succeed